-Your motorhome is fitted with a duel stage power supply/charger supplying 14.2V to your leisure battery and between 13.6/13.8V to the habitation unit.
-This converts the 230 volt AC supply to 12- volt DC.
-This enables the 12 volt equipment in the motorhome to function and charges the motorhome leisure battery.
-A fully charged leisure battery should read 12.7 volts on the voltmeter mounted in the control panel.
-During charging the control panel will temporarily read between 14.2/13.8 volts.
+Your motorhome is fitted with a dual stage power supply/charger supplying 14.2V to your leisure battery and between 13.6/13.8V to the habitation unit.
+This converts the 230V AC supply to 12V DC.
+This enables the 12V equipment in the motorhome to function and charges the motorhome leisure battery.
+A fully charged leisure battery should read 12.7V on the voltmeter mounted in the control panel.
+During charging the control panel will temporarily read between 14.2/13.8V.

 The charger is capable of charging leisure batteries and will not overcharge.
-The 12 volt system is designed to operate with a leisure battery in circuit and should not be turned on without one connected.
-The 12 volt supply to the Motorhome services can be isolated via the 12 volt on/off switch on the control panel.
+The 12V system is designed to operate with a leisure battery in circuit and should not be turned on without one connected.
+The 12V supply to the Motorhome services can be isolated via the 12V on/off switch on the control panel.

-The 12- volt electrical systems fuses are located either in a bed box or under the fixed bed.
-It has 14 fused each having identification to their particular use.
+The 12V electrical systems fuses are located either in a bed box or under the fixed bed.
+It has 14 fuses, each having identification to their particular use.
 If a fuse is to be replaced it must be with one of the same rating as the one that is removed.

-For more information on the power supply please refer to the specification page in your hand book.
+For more information on the power supply please refer to the specification page in your service manual.

-Auxiliary Battery storage/mains inlet
+Auxiliary battery storage/mains inlet

 The battery is located under the floor in the motorhome in a sealed compartment.
-This compartment will accommodate two batteries up to 110 amperes/hours capacity.
+The Autograph compartment will accommodate two batteries up to 110 amperes/hours capacity.
+The Advance compartment accomodates one battery of up to 110 amperes/ hours capacity.
 The battery must be placed in the tray provided in the battery storage compartment, and this must be used at all times.

-A battery of not less than 60 amperes/hours

-capacity is recommended.
+A battery of not less than 60 amperes/hours capacity is recommended.
 Crocodile clips should never be used to connect the battery, and terminals should be shrouded.